Adnan-Aashiq/Jmeter-Testing/README.md

 2. Start the Test:
    - Click the green `Start` button (triangle icon) in the top toolbar.
    - Monitor test progress in the `View Results Tree` or `Summary Report` listeners.

+## Explanation of Each Component and Post-Processor
+1. I've used JSON Assertions for both of the API's(GET and POST) to validate the response key-values, for response code assertion I've used Response Assertions and in POST api I've used HTTP Header Manager to send the specific key-values in HTTP request header.
+2. I've used JSON Extractor to extract user ID from the response of the POST request and store it in a variable(extracted_id) and to verify/check variable value I've used Debug Sampler.
+To use the extracted variable I've added JSR223 PostProcessor and print the variable you can see that in console.

 ## Results
 The test plan includes listeners to display results: